 Sandfire Resources America Inc. (formerly Tintina Resources Inc.) (the "Company") is focused on the exploration, development and mining of its 100% owned flagship property, the Black Butte Copper Project in central Montana, USA.
-The Company is a subsidiary of Sandfire Resources NL.
 The Company plans to permit, construct and operate a showcase underground copper mining operation using modern environmentally responsible mining and processing technologies to generate significant economic benefits for Montana and the Company's stakeholders.

+An Updated Technical Report and Preliminary Economic Assessment for the Black Butte Copper Project, Montana was completed in July 12, 2013.
 With a measured and indicated resource of 11.57 million tonnes with an average grade of 3.57%, the Black Butte Copper Project's Johnny Lee Deposit is one of the highest grade copper developments currently underway in the world.
-The Johnny Lee Deposit contains measured resources of 2.66 million tonnes with an average grade of 2.99% Copper ("Cu") for 79,534 tonnes (175 million lbs) of copper and indicated resources of 8.91 million tonnes with an average grade of 3.74% Cu for 333,390 tonnes (735 million lbs) of copper.
+The Johnny Lee Deposit contains measured resources of 2.66 million tonnes with an average grade of 2.99% Copper ("Cu") for 79,534 tonnes (175 million lbs.) of copper and indicated resources of 8.91 million tonnes with an average grade of 3.74% Cu for 333,390 tonnes (735 million lbs.) of copper.